 If you’ve got an air conditioning system that runs on R22 refrigerant, don’t worry, you’re still allowed to use it.
 You can also still get it serviced to make sure it’s running safely and efficiently.

 However, it’s no longer possible to replace parts or refill R22 gas installations.
-This means that when your system requires 1 or both of these things, you’ve got 2 options:
+This means that when your system requires one or both of these things, you’ve got two options:

 1. Convert your system to a different refrigerant

 Converting an R22 refrigerant system to use a different gas is a popular move.
 This is mainly because:

 - It’s usually cheaper than replacing your whole air conditioning system